-Stamp Act is an important topic of the American History which caused a series of other important events in the American History that ultimately resulted the American Revolution.
-It is very important topic for history students.
-We have gathered complete set of Stamp Acts Facts For Kids that will provide you all the Stamp Act Information you need.
+Stamp Act is an important topic of American History that caused a series of other important events in American History that ultimately resulted in the American Revolution.
+It is a very important topic for history students.
+We have gathered a complete set of Stamp Acts Facts For Kids that will provide you with all the Stamp Act Information you need.
 You are going to learn All About The Stamp Act, its definition, description, dates, history, sugar & stamp acts, significance, summary, stamp act teapot, purpose, congress, significance, cause & effect, impact, riots, revolutionary war, outcome and many other interesting facts about the Stamp Acts.

 Stamp Acts Facts For Kids

 |Act Title||An act for granting and applying certain stamp duties, and other duties, in the British colonies and plantations in America, towards further defraying the expenses of defending, protecting, and securing the same; and for amending such parts of the several acts of parliament relating to the trade and revenues of the said colonies and plantations, like direct the manner of determining and recovering the penalties and forfeitures therein mentioned.|

 |Territories where Applicable||British America and the British West Indies|